EMI Filter Basics

 - Appliances and washing machines: White goods EMI filters suppress electromagnetic noise for a variety of home appliances from washing machines to treadmills.
 These filters ensure devices meet electromagnetic compatibility regulations and help protect them from EMI damage that can impact their performance.

-- Single-phase: Single-phase EMI filters are effective for smaller equipment, such as home appliances and electronics, as well as industrial applications, such as food service equipment, power supplies and telecommunications.
-Single-phase EMI filters can also be compatible with fitness equipment and motor controls.
+- Single-phase: Single-phase EMI filters are effective for smaller equipment, such as home appliances and electronics, as well as industrial applications, such as food service equipment, power supplies, and telecommunications.
+A single-phase EMI filter can also be compatible with fitness equipment and motor controls.

 - Military: EMI filters for military applications specifically meet regulations and compliance standards for EMC of military devices.
 These reliable EMI filters protect against damage to aerospace and military communication systems for secure operations.
 EMI filters designed for HEMP protection are also available to protect against EMI threats.